AndrewGibbs/PathFinder/README.md

 * Quadrature points are allocated along these contours

 ## Basic usage

+After downloading from GitHub, open Matlab and navigate to the PathFinder folder.
+Then run ```addPaths()``` to add all necessary paths to the Matlab search path.

 Typical syntax, when a and b are finite:
 ```matlab
  [z,w] = PathFinderQuad(a, b, poly_coeffs, freq, num_pts);